-Social Club of St. Petersburg, Inc
+Bylaws of Social Club of St. Petersburg, Inc, a Nonprofit Corporation

 The principal office of the corporation, hereinafter referred to as the "Corporation," shall be located at the address set forth in the Articles of Incorporation.
 The Corporation may have such other offices, either within or without the State of Incorporation, as the Board of Directors may determine from time to time.
 2500 - 34th.
 Street South, St Petersburg, Fl.
-33707
+33711

 Section 1.
 Classes of Members.
 The Corporation shall have only one (1) class of membership.
 The Board of Directors members, shall be the voting members.